-We now introduce the formal syntax of values, expressions, and types of System !D, defined in Figure 5.
+We now introduce the formal syntax of values, expressions, and types of System !D, defined in Figure 7.

 Values.
 Values v include variables x, constants c, lambdas λx . e, (functional) dictionaries $v_1 + v_2 \mapsto v_3$, and run-time heap locations r.
-The set of constants c includes base values (numbers, booleans, strings, the empty dictionary {}, null, undefined, NaN, etc.) and the primitive functions from basics.dref and objects.dref (typeof, get, getElem, etc.).
+The set of constants c includes base values (numbers, booleans, strings, the empty dictionary $\{\}$, null, undefined, NaN, etc.) and the primitive functions from basics.dref and objects.dref (typeof, get, getElem, etc.).
+We use tuple syntax (v_0, \ldots, v_n) as sugar for the dictionary with fields "0" through "n" bound to the component values.
 Logical values w are all values and applications of primitive function symbols F, such as addition + and dictionary selection sel, to logical values.

 Expressions.
-Expressions e include values, function application, if-expressions, and let-bindings.
+We use an A-normal expression syntax so that we need only define substitution of values (not arbitrary expressions) into types.
+We use a more general syntax for examples throughout this paper, and our implementation desugars expressions into A-normal form.
+Expressions e include values, function application, if-expressions, and letbindings.
 The ascription form e as T allows source-level type annotations.
 Since function types will be parameterized by type, location, and heap variables, the syntax of function application requires that these be instantiated.
 Reference operations include reference allocation, dereference, and update, and the run-time semantics maintains a separate heap that maps locations to values.
 The expression newobj $\ell v v'$ stores the value v at a fresh location r - where the name l is a compile-time abstraction of a set of run-time location names that includes r - with its prototype link set to v', which should be a location.
 The thaw lv operation converts a weak reference to a strong strong one; freeze $\tilde{\ell} \theta v$ converts a strong reference to a weak one, where thaw state θ is used by the type system for bookkeeping.
-An expression @x : e labels the enclosed expression, and a break expression break @x v terminates execution of the innermost expression labeled @x within the function currently being evaluated and produces the result v.
-If no such labeled expression is found, evaluation becomes stuck.
-Label and break expressions are included to translate the control flow operations of DJS.
-Exceptions are arbitrary objects that can be raised and handled as usual.